lightkurve/lightkurve/_sources/about/install.rst.txt

 Requirements
 ============

-*Lightkurve* has the following minimum requirements:
+*Lightkurve* requires the following packages:

-- Python: 3.6 or later.
-- Astropy: 4.1 or later.
-- Numpy: 1.11 or later.
-- Scipy: 0.19 or later.
-- Matplotlib: 1.5.3 or later.
-- Astroquery: 0.3.10 or later.
+- Astropy
+- Numpy
+- Scipy
+- Matplotlib
+- Astroquery
-- Bokeh: 1.0 or later (for interactive widgets).
+- Bokeh (for interactive widgets).
 - Pandas.

 If you install *Lightkurve* using ``pip`` as explained above, these dependencies will be installed automatically if needed.

+Refer to ``[tool.poetry.dependencies]`` section of `pyproject.toml <../pyproject.toml>`_
+for the minimum versions of the packages required.

 Installing the development version